alexMcosta/narkwhal/README.md

 - Add the ability to scour multiple accounts.
 - Add the ability to choose which volumes to delete.
 - Add a silent mode option.

-#### Medium features
-- Have Narkwhal `-time` check Cloudwatche's `Write Ops` as well as `Read Ops` when checking time to be more accurate about the volume being inactive.

 #### Major features
 - Make binaries to install on multiple platforms so it does not require go.